 The rules $[\reflexivity]$, $[\irr]$, and $[\trans]$ are shown in Figure \ref{figrulesadd}.
 The restriction $\Drest$ is as follows.

-\begin{description} \item[$\Drest$] The rule $[\Dia]$ can only be applied to a formula $@_i \Dia \varphi$ on a branch $\Theta$ if $i$ is a quasi-urfather (the \emph{quasi-urfather} is defined later in Definition \ref{defqur}.) \end{description}
+\begin{description} \item[$\Drest$] The rule $[\Dia]$ can only be applied to a formula $@_i \Dia \varphi$ on a branch $\Theta$ if $i$ is a quasi-urfather (the \emph{quasi-urfather} is defined later in Definition \ref{defqur}). \end{description}

 We introduce the two rules $[\irr]$ and $[\trans]$ in order to express the irreflexivity and transitivity of models in the tableau calculus.
 By the rule $[\irr]$, we add a formula $@_i \Box \neg i$, which means ``we cannot reach the world named $i$ from the world $i$ itself.''
-The rule $[\trans]$ corresponds to the fact that if a formula $\Box \varphi$ holds on a world $w$, then $\Box \varphi$ also holds in any reachable worlds from $w$.
+The rule $[\trans]$ corresponds to the fact that if a formula $\Box \varphi$ holds in a world $w$, then $\Box \varphi$ also holds in all worlds reachable from $w$.

 In addition, we replace $[\neg]$ with a new rule $[\reflexivity]$.
 This rule allows a formula of the form $@_i i$ to be added at any time for a nominal $i$ that already appears on the branch.
-The rule is named after the initial letter of ``equality'' because it can be used freely, much like introducing the term $x = x$ in first-order logic.
+The rule is named after the initial letters of ``equality'' because it can be used freely, much like introducing the term $x = x$ in first-order logic.
 This change makes it easier to prove some lemmas.